OMX

 OpenClaw

-OpenClaw is the notification and event-dispatch bridge built into OMX.
-When OMX reaches a hook point — session start, idle, user question, stop, or session end — OpenClaw packages the context into a structured envelope and delivers it to a configured gateway: an HTTP endpoint, a CLI command, or a clawdbot agent turn.
+OpenClaw is a dispatch pipeline built into OMX.
+When OMX reaches a hook point — session start, idle, user question, stop, or session end — it wraps the context in a structured envelope and sends it to the configured gateway.

 What it is